Prynsess Brazzle Commemorated By Ladot With A Rainbow Halo

 · Image - LADOT

 A halo was placed at the intersection of Woodman Avenue and Addison Street in Sherman Oaks, California, to commemorate a jogger killed there when he was sixteen years old.
-The victim was a Notre Dame High School cross-country athlete.
+The victim was a cross-country athlete at Notre Dame High School.
 When he was struck and killed while out for a jog, his potential future was ended.

-The damages caused by careless drivers must be compensated.
-Those responsible for allowing deadly conditions to persist on our roads must be held accountable.
-This is the only way to ensure that our roads are safe for everyone in the future.
-Southern California Families for Safe Streets and Los Angeles Walks, two non-profit organizations, worked with the city and the artist on the project.
+Victims of careless driving accidents may be entitled to seek compensation through the legal system.
+Addressing dangerous road conditions requires accountability from responsible parties to help prevent future tragedies.
+Southern California Families for Safe Streets and Los Angeles Walks, two nonprofit organizations, worked with the city and the artist on the project.
 The first halo was put in place in 2019 and is now operational.

 Approximately 250 people are killed, and 1,000 are badly injured in traffic collisions in Los Angeles each year.
 SoCal FSS (Southern California Families for Safe Streets) is a collection of people who have lost a loved one or survived a serious traffic collision.

-While some have already been erected, city officials have stated that they hope to have 100 memorials honoring the lives lost in traffic accidents across the city by the end of the year.
+While some have already been erected, city officials have stated that they hope to have 100 memorials honoring the lives lost in traffic accidents across the city.
 Families whose loved ones have been killed or gravely injured by a driver are being consulted by the Los Angeles Department of Transportation (LADOT) to select the locations for the rainbow halos.
-The rainbow halos are seen as a physical sign that street safety improvement are needed to prevent traffic deaths.
+The rainbow halos are seen as a physical sign that street safety improvements are needed to prevent traffic deaths.

 Accountability is the first step.
-Road users must all do their part to ensure the safety of the roadways, from drivers to pedestrians to bicyclists.
+Road users must all do their part to help improve the safety of the roadways, from drivers to pedestrians to bicyclists.
 Distracted driving, driving while intoxicated, and other careless behaviors on the road must be avoided at all costs.

 Although it is not against the law in California, “lane splitting” can be extremely hazardous.
-The DMV’s general lane-splitting guidelines should be followed by motorcycle riders to ensure that they do so as safely as possible.
-People on bicycles, especially pedestrians, need to be aware of their surroundings.
+Motorcycle riders should follow the DMV’s general lane-splitting guidelines for safer riding practices.
+People on bicycles, especially pedestrians, need to be aware of their surroundings to ensure their safety.

-Unfortunately, drivers have a hard time seeing pedestrians and bicyclists on the road, especially at night.
+Unfortunately, drivers often struggle to see pedestrians and bicyclists on the road, especially at night.
 Walking or biking at night requires the wearing of light-colored clothing.
 Make your presence known using reflective tape (or if you’re biking, your bell or headlight).

 Eye contact and hand signals are the best ways to let drivers know where you’ll be going next.
 Always be ready to halt at the drop of a hat.
 Prepare yourself to get out of the way when a driver fails to yield the right of way (even if it is yours).